zhijie-group/LOVECon/README.md

 You may use other diffusion models you interest or place them in your will, but do not forget to modify the beginning of the editing configuration, where it indicates the location of models.

 ## 😊 Reproduction
+You can download the source videos of 48 frames from [videos](https://github.com/zhijie-group/LOVECon/files/12852808/videos.zip) and put them in ./videos.
 We categorize editing tasks into three types, attribute, background editing and style transfer.
 We give some examples in the folder **./Examples**.
 If interested, you could reproduce them by the following command.

 ```